-Studies in which participants were distributed by chance into groups with high and low salt intake were analysed to investigate the effect of reduced salt intake on blood pressure (BP) and potential side effects of sodium reduction on some hormones and lipids.
+In this 4th Cochrane update since 2003, studies in which participants were distributed by chance into groups with high and low salt intake were analysed to investigate the effect of reduced salt intake on blood pressure (BP) and potential side effects of salt reduction on some hormones and lipids.

-One hundred and eighty-five intervention studies of 12,210 individuals lasting four to 1100 days were included, which evaluated at least one of the effect measures.
+One hundred and ninety-five intervention studies of 12296 individuals lasting three to 1100 days were included, which evaluated at least one of the effect measures.
 Participants were healthy or had elevated blood pressure.
 Longitudinal studies have shown that the effect of reduced salt intake on BP is stable after at maximum seven days and population studies have shown that very few people eat more than 14.5 g salt per day.
-Therefore, we also perfomed subgroup sub-analyses of 125 studies with a duration of at least seven days and a salt intake of maximum 14.5 g.
+Therefore, we also performed subgroup analyses of 131 studies with a duration of at least seven days and a salt intake of maximum 14.5 g.

 Study funding sources